UCL/research-computing-with-cpp/03libraries/sec01Libraries.md

 * However, you may plan to distribute your code:
     * Read [this book][LicensingBook], and/or [GitHub's advice][Chooselicense], and [OSI][OSI] for choosing your own license.
-    * Don't write your own, unless you use legal advice.
+    * Don't write your own license, unless you use legal advice.
     * Try to pick one of the standard ones if you can, so your software is "compatible", and people understand the restrictions.